Numerical modeling of anisotropic ferroelectric materials with hybridizable discontinuous Galerkin methods

 \section{Numerical illustration}

 In this section, we provided some numerical tests to verify the stability and convergence of the fully discrete scheme \eqref{e:full-system}--\eqref{e:transmission-discrete}.
 All numerical tests are implemented using the \texttt{deal.II} finite element library \cite{arndt2020deal} using quadrilateral meshes in the two dimensional space.
-We use continuous piecewise bilinear or bi-quadratic elements instead.
-We finally note out that since \eqref{e:full-system} is a nonlinear system, we solve it using the Newton iteration and each iteration is solved by a direct solver based on \texttt{Aemesos} package \footnote{https://docs.trilinos.org/dev/packages/amesos/doc/html/index.html}.
+We shall use piecewise bilinear or bi-quadratic elements in our numerical tests.
+We finally note out that since \eqref{e:full-system} is a nonlinear system, we solve it using the Newton iteration and each iteration is solved by a direct solver based on the \WL{``klu'' method built in the \WL{\texttt{Aemesos}} package} \footnote{https://docs.trilinos.org/dev/packages/amesos/doc/html/index.html}.